-In today's Gospel, we hear something special from our Lord:
+In the Gospel, we hear something special from our Lord:

 I have called you friends.

 Jesus tells us in no uncertain terms that he does not call us slaves; he calls us his friends.
-He doesn't want live in disharmony with us - struggling to convince us to do act on his Word.
-Like a true friend, he wants to work with us, inspiring us to do and be better people, and walking with us along the way.
+He doesn't want to force his Word upon us or make us do things against our will.
+Like a true friend, he wants to work with us and inspire us to strive for holiness while walking with us along the way.

 But do we call Jesus friend?
 Do we welcome his company and guidance, delighting in him and staying in touch with him?
 Or do we leave him in the dust when he offers to walk with us?

-We've probably all had the experience of wanting to be someone's friend, or calling someone a friend, and being rejected by them or coming to the realization that they don't feel equally.
+We've probably all had the experience of wanting to be someone's friend, or calling someone a friend, and being rejected by them or coming to the realization that they don't reciprocate the feeling.
 It's a hurtful experience.
 When we do this to Jesus, he's not defeated like we can often be, but he is saddened.
 It's not what he hoped for us.
 When he calls us by name, he's holding his hand out to us.
-Do we ignore it or only half heartedly take it?
+Do we ignore it or only halfheartedly take it?

-Take a moment to reflect on these three friendship tips to help your relationship with Jesus.
+Take a moment to reflect on these three tips to help your friendship with Jesus:

-Hate it when someone doesn't respond to your text/phone call/Facebook message?
-When you try and keep in touch with a friend, it gets frustrating if they never respond.
-Obviously people make honest mistakes and forget to respond, but that doesn't change the way it feels to call someone and have them not hear you or ignore you.
+Do you hate it when someone doesn't respond to your text/phone call/Facebook message?
+When you try to keep in touch with a friend, it gets frustrating if they never respond.
+Obviously people make honest mistakes and forget to respond, but that doesn't change the way it feels to call someone and be ignored.
 Be a true friend to Jesus and respond to him.
-When he calls out to you through grace (in the Sacraments, in an encounter with another person or with nature), answer him in prayer.
+When he calls out to you through grace (in the Sacraments, in an encounter with another person, through nature, etc.), answer him in prayer.

 Take the initiative